Eleanor-Shellstrop/company_data/README.md

      `python -m pip install -r requirements.txt`

      If you do not have Anaconda installed, make sure to enter the following commands in your command line once you've navigated to the repo folder:

-     	pip install notebook

      	pip install pandas

-7. From the root folder `TRY_IT`, navigate to the `python` folder.
+7. Navigate to the `TRY_IT/python` folder in the command line.
 8. Run the `db_auto.py` file first with command:

 		python db_auto.py

-9. Once that file is complete, remaining in the `python` folder, run the next file:
+9. Once that file is complete, remaining in the `TRY_IT/python` folder, run the next file:

 		python sql_pandas.py